daattali/beautiful-jekyll/TheCourse.md

 ---
 layout: page
 title: BIOL 409
-subtitle: All you have to know about the course
+subtitle: Overview
 comments: true
 ---

-This two-week field course will introduce the students in field methods used in ecology and research challenges of the tropical forest.
-Visiting a series of research stations from the Amazon basin to the High Andes students will experience the tropical diversity, ecosystems and communities first-hand in one of the biodiversity hotspots of the world [**Manu Biosphere Reserve**](https://en.wikipedia.org/wiki/Manú_National_Park).
+This three-week field course will introduce students to field methods used in ecology and the challenges of research in tropical forests.
+Visiting a suite of research stations from the high Andes to the Amazon basin, students will experience tropical ecosystems first-hand in one of the biodiversity hotspots of the world [**Manu Biosphere Reserve**](https://en.wikipedia.org/wiki/Manú_National_Park).

 ### When is it?
 Summer 2016.
- **July 4th to July 22th**
+ **July 4th to July 22nd**

 ### Course description